It’s time to raise your voice.

 - See if you have a New Voices grassroots campaign in your state and coordinate activities with it.
 Or, if you are one of 14 states with a New Voices law, create an activity that celebrates and calls attention to it.

 - Submit an op-ed or letter to editor to your local newspaper or TV-radio news station to get published or aired on Jan.
 30.

 - Get the staff and all your friends together to post anti-censorship messages to Twitter and tag @SPLC.
 On Instagram, tag @studentpresslawcenter.

 - Engage your artist, musician and theater friends to help out.

 - Create T-shirts with a slogan that supports free press and raise money for your student news organization.

 - Distribute stickers or buttons with anti-censorship messages.

 - Plan a rally or school-wide meeting to talk about why journalism matters.

-- Host a “No Censorship” bake/water/snacks sale to support your publication and distribute information about New Voices (Maybe even sell Cure Hazelwood bracelets too.)
+- Host a “No Censorship” bake/water/snacks sale to support your publication and distribute information about New Voices efforts in your state (Maybe even sell Cure Hazelwood bracelets too.)